 Isaac Kwaku Fokuo, Jr

 Isaac Kwaku Fokuo, Jr. is founder and principal of Botho Emerging Markets Group.
-For over a decade, Isaac has advised governments, investors, startups, private companies, and global Fortune 500 companies on the nuances of emerging growth markets.
+For over two decades, Isaac has advised governments, investors, startups, private companies, and global Fortune 500 companies on the nuances of emerging growth markets.
 Having worked in more than 20+ markets across North America, Europe, Africa, Asia, and the Middle East, Isaac is an expert on trade and investment in emerging markets and has an extensive and successful track record in new market entry, alternative finance models including Islamic finance, and operations management.
 Isaac is also the founder of the Sino-Africa Centre for Excellence and the former CEO of the African Leadership Network.
 He has been featured in publications including This is Africa Online (a Financial Times publication), CNN, Forbes, Business Islamica and African Business Magazine.

 Aparupa Chakravarti is a Director at Botho Emerging Markets Group.
 Her experience lies at the intersection of 3 areas: South-South cooperation, start-ups, and public-private sector relations.
 Aparupa has spent 5+ years conceptualizing and spearheading initiatives to advance private sector development in East Africa.
 Her multi-sectorial experience encompasses education, healthcare, agriculture, and trade and investments, across 7 countries, including Kenya, Rwanda, Mauritius, the USA, Italy, India, and Bangladesh.
 Previously, she has worked for the African Leadership University; the Avignam Group; PricewaterhouseCoopers; and FHI 360, among others.
 Aparupa holds a BA in Economics and French from Brown University and an MA in Social Sciences from the University of Chicago.